Who We Are Looking For

 - Endorsed, sent, and financially supported by a local church.

 - Ready and able to raise financial support for personal and ministry expenses.

 - If married, both individuals must apply as full-time, fully active members.
 In other words, Barnabas is not accepting any married individual whose spouse is not also applying to Barnabas as a fully active member who is engaged in the pastoral care of global servants.
 Barnabas is a pastoral care organization, and while several of our staff are trained counselors, we are not a counseling organization.
 (Please see FAQs concerning this point.)

 - Cross-cultural ministry experience (not a strict requirement); at a minimum, an applicant must demonstrate the ability to thrive personally and spiritually while regularly moving in and out of various cultures.

-- Readiness to self-design an international ministry and a willingness to engage in international travel numerous times a year, primarily focused on those serving the least reached people groups.
+- Readiness to work with Barnabas leadership to design an international ministry and a willingness to engage in international travel multiple times a year, primarily focused on those serving the least reached people groups.